 Hint #1: When signing the contract with your DJ, make certain it clearly states which DJ will be the one providing services at your wedding.
 Do not let them choose for you, unless you get to make the final decision.
 They can pick one out for you but make sure you are comfortable with the one they choose.
 It is your wedding and you get to choose.
 Chances are that a good professional agency will pick out the right DJ for you but it is still in your best interest to have the final say.

 Hint #2: Have direct communication with your DJ before the event to make sure they have your playlist, special songs, order of events, names of those being announced, proper clothing (don’t laugh) and understand how you want your wedding to transpire.
 This is crucial.
 Even the best DJs want to know before showing up what is expected and needed to perform their work effectively.
 Sure, we can improvise, and often do, when necessary, but having a plan is helpful for all involved and limits misunderstandings at your event.

 Hint #3: It is your wedding!
-You may have as much or as little input into your DJ service as you wish.
+You may have as much or as little input into your disk jockey service as you wish.
 A good disc jockey knows how to form a good balance between guiding a couple and allowing them the freedom of choice.
 Again, it is your wedding!

 This is a huge milestone day in your life, so get what you contracted for and the wedding DJ you like.